 The following are three fundamental concepts of Stoicism, simplified & adapted for practical application.
 These are the non-technical essentials for general, applied Stoicism as it pertains to personal stability and well-being.
-While there’s obviously much more to classical Stoicism then what’s listed here, I’ve found these to be among most defining elements of the Stoic approach to “the good life.”
+While there’s obviously much more to classical Stoicism than what’s listed here, I’ve found these to be among most defining elements of the Stoic approach to “the good life.”

 – Virtue is essential to a good life.
 Virtue is our ‘goodness’.
 Virtue must be applied above all else, or rather concurrently with everything else.